jschuller/jschuller/README.md

-# Hi there 👋
+# Hi there, I'm Josh! 👋

-I'm Josh, a Cloud Architect specializing in Data Engineering, Machine Learning & DevOps.
+I'm a Cloud Architect specializing in Data Engineering, Machine Learning & Governance.

 <header image with avatar>